-The following activities in particular contribute to climate protection at Swisscom:
+The following activities contribute to climate protection at Swisscom:

-- analysis of the opportunities and risks posed by climate change - creation of a programme and implementation of appropriate measures relating to the relevant issues
+- analysis of opportunities and risks as a result of climate change, - creation of a programme and implementation of appropriate measures relating to the relevant issues; - monitoring and reporting.

-• monitoring and reporting

-The coordination and management of these activities by the CR team (Corporate Responsibility team) is subject to a clear Group directive.
+The coordination and management of these activities by the Corporate Responsibility team is subject to a clear Group directive (Communications & Corporate Responsibility Directive).

 Swisscom is presented with opportunities to generate revenue in the set-up and development of a "green" - in other words, sustainable - portfolio of products and services.
-Further information on the sustainable portfolio can be found in the "Climate protection" section of the Sustainability Report.
-The impact of the portfolio on the climate and specifically the reduction of CO2 emissions on the customer side thanks to the use of products from the portfolio is explained in detail in section 5 of this report.
+Further information on the sustainable portfolio can be found in the "Doing more for the environment" section of the sustainability report.
+The impact of the portfolio on the climate and specifically the reduction in CO_2 emissions on the customer side thanks to the use of products from the portfolio is explained in detail in section 5 of this report.
 The revenue from this portfolio is not discussed separately; information of a financial nature can be found in the Swisscom Annual Report.
-Further detailed information on the opportunities of the portfolio can be found in the "Climate protection" section of the Sustainability Report.
+Further detailed information on the opportunities of the portfolio can be found in the "Doing more for the environment" section of the sustainability report.

-Risks can be mitigated by reducing CO_2 emissions, not only directly within the company, but also indirectly with customers through a sustainable portfolio of products and services.
+Risks can be mitigated by reducing CO_2 emissions, not only in the supply chain thanks to cooperation with suppliers and directly within the company, but also indirectly by customers through a sustainable portfolio of products and services.